 The Heidenstam lighthouses, the so-called Heidenstammers, were designed as open iron pillar towers.
 The design was simple and ingenious.
 The lighthouse was built in sections, three to seven, and could thus be varied in height.
 Pater Noster has one storey more than the other lighthouses built by Heidenstam - hence Pater Noster is called the "king of lighthouses".

-For more than 30 years, the non-profit association Friends of Father Noster fought for its lighthouse and finally got help from other actors, such as private individuals, industry and finally the state, to have the lighthouse completely renovated.
+For more than 30 years, the non-profit association Friends of Pater Noster fought for its lighthouse and finally got help from other actors, such as private individuals, industry and finally the state, to have the lighthouse completely renovated.

 In July 2002, Pater Noster was lifted from its foundation and salvaged on a barge.
 After extensive renovation, great efforts and a large financial contribution, she was lifted back onto her foundation on the island of Hamneskär on 4 July 2007.
 Today she shines for pleasure and fishing boats and for all of us who love Pater Noster, all the way to the mainland and the islands around.